getify/You-Dont-Know-JS/scope-closures/ch3.md

 The module's top-level scope is descended from the global scope, almost as if the entire contents of the module were wrapped in a function.
 Thus, all variables that exist in the global scope (whether they're on the global object or not!) are available as lexical identifiers from inside the module's scope.

-ES modules encourage a minimization of reliance on the global scope, where you import whatever modules you may need for the current module to operate.
+ESM encourages a minimization of reliance on the global scope, where you import whatever modules you may need for the current module to operate.
 As such, you less often see usage of the global scope or its global object.
 However, as noted earlier, there are still plenty of JS and web globals that you will continue to access from the global scope, whether you realize it or not!

 ### Node